Perlkonig/grav-plugin-tablesorter/README.md

 I'm not a PHP native, so I welcome any pull requests to clarify documentation, clean up the code, or to add new functionality.

+- [ ] Make it possible to override or insert your own themes.
 - [ ] Explore available widgets and document which work and which don't.
-- [ ] Make it possible to override or insert your own themes.
+- [ ] Look at incorporating custom parsers.